Roulette (album): Critical reception

 Stephen Unwin from Daily Express found that "one of the great things about Blue is that they can all sing, especially Lee.
 Another is that they can pull together a song, either among themselves or roping in an Elton John or two, that is standout good.
 Another is that they're likeable, even if you're not 13 and anyone that will stick to Blu-Tack will do.
 We don't even mind that they split up ages ago, arguably knowing that making up is the most profitable thing to do.
 So here they are trying to convince us that they never lost it and it's working."

 Renowned for Sound editor Brendon Veevers wrote that the "pop/RnB sound that is synonymous with Blue is found within almost each song that makes up Roulette.
 While it is great to be offered something we are familiar with in terms of Blue pennings we wonder if it is wise for the group to be so reliant on a safety net at this point in their career, particularly since it hadn’t work for them as well as they had hoped when they first made a comeback two years ago?
 We aren’t entirely sure it is.
 Regardless of this, Roulette is a fun and weighty release from Blue who may just find themselves back in the charts if they pick their singles wisely from the record."

+Commercial performance

+First released in German-speaking Europe on 25 January 2013, Roulette debuted and peaked at number 14 on the German Albums Chart, making it Blue's second-highest-charting album in Germany after Guilty (2003).
+The album scored its highest chart success in the United Kingdom, where it was released on 28 April 2013 and debuted at number 13 on the UK Albums Chart.
+It was Blue's first regular album that failed to reach either the top ten or number one on the chart.
+Roulette also reached number three on the Independent Albums Charts, number 10 on the Physical Albums Chart, and number 22 on the Album Downloads Chart in the United Kingdom.
+In Scotland, it peaked at number 21 on the Scottish Albums Chart.